kittipat1413/Docker101/README.md

   ```
    {"log":"Log line is here\n","stream":"stdout","time":"2019-01-01T11:11:11.111111111Z"}
   ```
-> <em>Warning</em> The `json-file` logging driver uses file-based storage.
+> <em style="color:blue">Warning</em> The `json-file` logging driver uses file-based storage.
 These files are designed to be exclusively accessed by the Docker daemon.
 Interacting with these files with external tools may interfere with Docker’s logging system and result in unexpected behavior, and should be avoided.